3 tips to build a professional home video conferencing setup video conferencing

 1. Determine video conferencing bandwidth requirements

-Video conferences can require anywhere from 128 Kbps for a low-quality desktop endpoint to upward of 20 Mbps for an immersive multiscreen HD system.
+Video conferences can require anywhere from 128 Kbps for a low-quality desktop endpoint to upward of 20 Mbps for an immersive, multiscreen HD system.
 Video conferencing bandwidth requirements are driven by the resolution and the ability of the session to handle image motion.

 The table below provides typical examples of video conferencing bandwidth requirements, considering the specified resolution and frames per second (fps).
-Frame rate determines the ability of the video call to handle motion, while resolution determines how many pixels are on the screen image -- and, thus, how much detail users will see in that image.
+Frame rate determines the ability of the video call to handle motion, while resolution determines how many pixels are on the screen image -- and, thus, how much detail users see in that image.

 Video conferencing bandwidth requirements